lluism/Gemini_FRB_LLP/README.md

 Following the example this will save the downloaded data in a folder named /test.

-# - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+#

 RUNNING PYPEIT

-The data saved in /test is split into folders but you should put everything in the same folder (e.g., /test) for pypeit to find it without issues later.
+First copy all the files in the /cals and /science directories created when downloading and paste them in /test/ut220321/ together with the other files.

-The script controlling the pypeit run is /pypeit/reduce_gmos.py
+The script controlling the pypeit run is /pypeit/gmos_reduce.py

-First enter the directory where all the observational data is (e.g., cd api/test), we will run pypeit from there.

-this is an example for running reduce_gmos.py:      python reduce_gmos.py ../api/test/ut220321/  gmos_north
+this is an example for running gmos_reduce.py from the /pypeit/ folder:      python gmos_reduce.py ../api/test/ut220321/  gmos_north

 I have added -o string in the code to run_pypeit overwritting the previous runs